 But I've seen staffing agencies spend $30K on AI tools that sit unused because the foundation wasn't ready.
 Dirty candidate data, inconsistent job descriptions, recruiters who won't log notes in the ATS.

 This checklist tells you exactly where you are.
 Twenty items, five categories.
 Score yourself before you spend a dollar on AI.
+If you want to go deeper after scoring, read how staffing companies are actually using AI in 2026.
+And if you are ready for someone to implement the systems, see what a Fractional AI Officer engagement looks like.

 Count your greens across all 20 items.